-General and administrative expenses consist primarily of payroll and related expenses for management, including employees involved in general corporate functions (accounting, finance, tax, legal, and human resources), including our management equity incentive plans, as well as costs associated with use by these functions of facilities and equipment, such as depreciation expense and rent, and general labor costs.
+General and administrative expenses consist primarily of payroll and related expenses for management, including employees involved in general corporate functions (accounting, finance, tax, legal, and human resources), including our management incentive plans, as well as costs associated with use by these functions of facilities and equipment, such as depreciation expense and rent, and general labor costs.
 General and administrative costs also include management fees paid to our Parent Companies for shared services, such as accounting, finance, legal and human resources.
 We also include professional fees and litigation costs and other general corporate costs as general and administrative costs.

-General & Administrative expenses slightly increased in 2020 at €46.2 million, reaching 2.1% of net sales, mainly driven by 2019 one-off effects, 2020 exceptional expenses (mainly new offices) and by the growth of new businesses and international.
+General & Administrative expenses slightly increased in 2021 at €51.4 million, reaching 2.4% of Net sales (+0.3 point), mainly driven by the fixed costs increase associated with the creation of the new entities.